 What Are D3s?

 "D3" is just a simple way of saying "DDD" which in our case stands for "Developmental Dental Defect".
 As the long-winded name suggests, D3s originate from developmental problems – that is, things going awry when the tooth was being formed inside your child's jaw.
-So D3s can be viewed as a sort of congenital disorder or birth defect, as explained to 6-year-old Sam.
+So D3s can be viewed as a sort of congenital disorder or birth defect, as explained to 6-year-old Sam in our child-friendly storybook.

 Several different types of D3 can occur depending on what actually went wrong (e.g. whereabouts in the jaw, when during development, and how badly the problem struck).
 And so it can be said of D3s that "some